wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'cannot tolerate the sun now',
     'became bound to recreate the most violent scenes from the war every night', 'cannot move on to the other side',
-    'became parasited by Centipedes',
+    'became infested with Centipedes',
-    'started building piramids of skulls',
+    'started building pyramids of skulls',
     'started filling a mass grave',
     'started feeding blood to the plants',
     'protected a tomb for generations',